Patterns

 Big Bang Deployment: replace old application with new (involves downtime), and then after the deployment all traffic is received by the new version.
 Rollbacks are very expensive here.

-Blue-Green Deployment: two identical production enviroments, only one is live at a given time and all traffic is routed to it, the other is on standby, helps in upgrading services to newer version with minimal downtime.
+Blue-Green Deployment: two identical production enviroments, only one is live at a given time and all traffic is routed to it, the other is on standby, helps in upgrading services to newer version with minimal downtime by gradually moving over traffic to newer version.

 Canary Deployment: rollout features to a subset of users (early adopters) before making them available to all; redirect a part of traffic coming from users say 10% of the total users to the newer service (v1.1), while the majority of traffic still goes to the stable service (v1.0).
 If anything goes wrong, we can recover faster in this strategy.